 This rebate started on 1 June 2000 and was afterwards extended to other industries.
-It applies to all coastal industries along with fishing, agricultural, mining, forestry, farming and rail freight industries.
+It applied to all coastal industries along with the fishing, agricultural, mining, forestry, farming and rail freight industries.

 The general fuel levy and Road Accident Fund levy are partially refunded.
 Refunds are administered through the VAT system.
-The biodiesel fuel concession refund percentage to producers in agriculture, mining and forestry increased from 38,8% of the general fuel levy to 40%, effective from 6 April 2005.
-The actual concession increased from 36,86 cents per litre to 40,00 cents per litre.
+From 6 April 2005 the biodiesel fuel concession refund percentage to producers in agriculture, mining and forestry increased from 38.8% to 40% of the general fuel levy.
+The actual concession increased from 36.86 cents per litre to 40.00 cents per litre.
 From 2008, the biodiesel fuel tax concession increased from 40% to 50%.

-From 7 April 2010, an additional 7,5 cents per litre increase on both petrol and diesel was implemented to help fund the new multi-product petroleum pipeline between Durban and Gauteng.
+From 7 April 2010, an additional 7.5 cents per litre increase on both petrol and diesel was implemented to help fund the new multi-product petroleum pipeline between Durban and Johannesburg.